-Tobacco, Marijuana, Alcohol and Drugs during Pregnancy
+Tobacco, Marijuana, Alcohol and Drugs During Pregnancy

 The use of tobacco, alcohol and drugs can have a harmful effect on anyone's health.
-When a pregnant or breastfeeding woman uses these substances, her baby is also exposed to them.
+When a pregnant or breastfeeding patient uses these substances, her baby is also exposed to them.
 All these substances cross the placenta through the umbilical cord and enter into the baby's bloodstream.
-While pregnant, it is best to eat well, stay healthy, and avoid taking anything that may be harmful to you or your baby's health.
+While pregnant, it is best to eat well, stay healthy, and we are here to support patients who are using substances and want to abstain.